bsa674/CRISPR-Guide-RNA-Design-Tool/README.md

 ### User Account Credentials
 User account credentials are securely stored on a Firebase server.
 All sensitive information is encrypted to ensure data privacy and security.

-For more details, refer to the code and documentation in the repository.
 ## User Interface and Accessibility

-A **Streamlit**-based web application provides a user-friendly interface for:
+A **Streamlit**-based web application has been developed to provide a user-friendly and interactive interface for CRISPR-Cas prediction.
+The application includes the following features:

+### User Authentication
+- **Login**: Users can securely log in to access their accounts and projects.
+- **Create Account**: New users can easily create an account to start using the application.
+- **Forgot Password**: Users can reset their password in case they forget it.
+- **Forgot Username**: Users can retrieve their username if needed.

+### Project Management
+- **Create Projects**: Users can create and manage multiple projects to organize their data and predictions efficiently.

+### Data Upload and Customization
-- Uploading FASTA files
+- **Upload FASTA Files**: Users can upload their FASTA files containing gRNA sequences for analysis.

-- Customizing experimental parameters
-- Viewing and downloading predictions
-This ensures accessibility for both computational and experimental researchers.
+### Predictions and Visualizations
+- **View Predictions**: Users can view the predicted efficacy scores for their uploaded sequences.
+- **Download Predictions**: Users can download the prediction results in a CSV format for further analysis.
+- **Download Visualizations**: All visualizations, including the top 10 k-mers, feature distribution plots, and correlation matrix, are available for download.

+### Accessibility
+The application is designed to be accessible to both **computational** and **experimental researchers**, ensuring a seamless experience for users with varying levels of technical expertise.

 ## Statistical Analysis and Model Performance